pzmarzly/ancs4linux/README.md

 # ANCS4Linux

-Disclaimer: this project is a part of my Bachelor's thesis.
-Please don't send Pull Requests yet.

 > iOS & iPadOS notification service client for GNU/Linux

 This project lets you receive iOS and iPadOS notifications on your Linux desktop/laptop.
 No jailbreak needed.